 appropriate communication and education strategies for the education sector on how to apply for and manage an edu.au domain name licence.

-eAC comprises members from the Commonwealth Government, the Higher Education sector, the Government and Indepentent Schools sectors, the Vocational Education and Training Sector and the Child Care and Early Learning sector.
+eAC comprises members from the Commonwealth Government, the Higher Education sector, the Government and Independent Schools sectors, the Vocational Education and Training Sector and the Child Care and Early Learning sector.

 Further information about eAC, including the Terms of Reference and current membership, can be found on the auDA website.

-Provided by Education Services Australia Ltd, a national, not-for-profit company owned by all Australian education ministers, operating as the authorised registrar for the .edu.au namespace and in accordance with policy provisions as set by .au Domain Administration Ltd and the .edu.au Advisory Committee.
+Provided by Education Services Australia Ltd (ESA), a national, not-for-profit company owned by all Australian education ministers, operating as the authorised registrar for the .edu.au namespace and in accordance with licensing rules and policies set by .au Domain Administration Ltd and the .edu.au Advisory Committee.